 Frequently Asked Questions

-How much battery capacity do I need for UK trail riding?
+How much battery do I need on an eMTB?